 In 1900 Christian L. Eskelsen, his wife and three sons lived in Jackson, Iowa, less than 30 miles from Mount Carroll and Waterloo.
 Any one of them could have been that short term partner of Fritz.

 This quote from the Find-A-Grave website may offer a clue:

 “Henry C. Eskelsen, a young man came here about a week ago took suddenly ill at the home of Ralph Fritz on Gales Crest and died in a few hours Tuesday afternoon.
 Born July 25, 1887 in Iowa and came here from Portland.
 He leaves a brother Arnold Eskelson at Reedly, Calif.; and father, C. L. Eskelson, Sabula, Iowa.
 TB was the cause of death.

 Coroner's inquest states Mr. Eskelsen died July 20, 1909 at the house of Ralph Fritz of Forest Grove of natural causes, suffering from tuberculosis.
 He was six foot tall, medium complexion, blue eyes, brown hair.
 The remains were delivered to V R Limber for burial.
 A brother, Arnold Eskelsen lives on a ranch at Mount Campbell, Ca. Testimony of Mr. Fritz states he knew the deceased at Mount Carroll, Ill.
 His mother died about three years ago at Sebula, Iowa of TB”

-The two examples at the left are from J S Fritz of Reading PA.
-This is not the same Fritz of Eskelsen and Fritz of Mt Carroll, IA.
+The three examples at the left are from J S Fritz of Reading PA.
+This is probably not the same Fritz of Eskelsen and Fritz of Mt Carroll, IA.